CueNIMBY development guide

 Overview

-CueNIMBY is a Python-based system tray application built with modern, modular architecture.
+CueNIMBY is a Python-based system tray application built with modern, modular architecture using Qt for native look and feel.
 It’s designed for cross-platform compatibility and maintainability.

 Technology stack